astronomer/astro-docs/cloud/stable/03_deploy/02_deploy-cli.md

 **Workspaces:** We recommend having 1 Workspace per team of Airflow users, so that anyone on this team has access to the same set of Deployments under that Workspace.

-**Deployments:** Most use cases will call for a `production` and `dev` Deployment, both of which exist within a single Workspace and are accessible to the same set of users.
+**Deployments:** Most use cases will call for a "Production" and "Dev" Deployment, both of which exist within a single Workspace and are accessible to a shared set of users.
 From there, you can [set permissions](https://www.astronomer.io/docs/cloud/stable/manage-astronomer/workspace-permissions) to give users in the Workspace access to specific Deployments.

 **Code:** As for the code itself, we’ve seen effective organization where external code is partitioned by function and/or business case, so one directly for SQL, one for data processing tasks, one for data validation, etc.